dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Stuck on `OCB: OcScanForBootEntries failure - Not Found`

 This is due to OpenCore being unable to find any drives with the current ScanPolicy, setting to `0` will allow all boot options to be shown
 * `Misc -> Security -> ScanPolicy -> 0`

+## Stuck on `OCB: failed to match a default boot option`

+Same fix as `OCB: OcScanForBootEntries failure - Not Found`, OpenCore is unable to find any drives with the current ScanPolicy, setting to `0` will allow all boot options to be shown
+* `Misc -> Security -> ScanPolicy -> 0`

 ## Stuck on `OCABC: Memory pool allocation failure - Not Found`